Chekka

-Chekka is coastal town located in North Lebanon.
+Chekka is a coastal town located in North Lebanon.
 It is located north of Râs ach-Chaq’a’ and Herri beaches, or Theoprosopon of classical times and south of the ancient Phoenician port of Enfeh and the city of Tripoli.
 The origin of the word is believed to be Canaanite from the word Chikitta.
 Chikitta was mentioned Amarna letters in Egypt as a coastal town situated in the geographical area of modern Chekka.
 Until now there are no Canaanite archeological findings in Chekka backing this hypothesis.
 Chekka's modern history is clear.
 The high land in Chekka now known as Chekka Al-Atika was resettled around 300 years ago and the fertile valley of Chekka was cultivated in the intention of making Chekka a Maronite stronghold on the Lebanese coast.
 Many families moved from Mount Lebanon to Chekka at that time.

 Chekka is rich in freshwater submarine springs.
 The American University of Beirut's Faculty of Engineering investigated the potential of sustainable exploitation of the Chekka Bay submarine springs in 2000.

-Chekka is known for Râs ach-Chaq’a’, a white and green mountain touching the Mediterranean sea and its public and private sand beaches.

 Economy

 Chekka is home to some of the largest cement and paper factories in the eastern Mediterranean.
 Companies such as Holcim Liban, Cimenterie Nationale S.A.L and Société Libanaise des Ciments Blancs S.A.L.B, headquartered in Chekka.
 The ancient process of extracting salt from the sea is still practiced in Chekka but without traditional wind powered water pumps.

-Chekka is also an agricultural city, main productions including figs among the others.
-It is the headquarters of the second largest Lebanese poultry producer with a slaughterhouse, farms, hatcheries and feed mill plant located in it.
-Chekka is also home to large public and private sand beaches.

-The Las Salinas and Florida Beach resorts provide a wide range of nautical and inland activities for which Chekka is best known.
-Chekka has a range of other hotels and resorts, with more than a 270 chalets, 100 cabins and a marina capable of receiving more than 70 boats.
+Chekka is also an agricultural city.